f4exb/sdrangel/plugins/channelrx/demodssb/readme.md

 <h3>14: Spectrum display</h3>

 This is the spectrum display of the demodulated signal (SSB) or translated signal (DSB).
 Controls on the bottom of the panel are identical to the ones of the main spectrum display.
+Details on the spectrum view and controls can be found [here](../../../sdrgui/gui/spectrum.md)